 Sally Wofford-Girand has worked with such luminaries as Salman Rushdie, Grace Paley, Kim Edwards, and Alice Hoffman as the foreign rights director at a boutique literary agency.
 Her particular areas of interest are: history, memoir, women’s issues, cultural studies, and, most of all, fiction that is both literary and gripping.
 Favorite authors include Cormac McCarthy, Kate Atkinson, Jennifer Egan, Elizabeth Strout, Anne Patchett, John Green, Jose Saramago, and Wallace Stegner.
 She is a hands-on agent with a passion for great storytelling.
 She loves the thrill of discovery in working with debut novelists.
 Sally is on the board of AAR and a board member of Writers Omi, an international writers colony in New York State.
 You can contact her at firstname.lastname@example.org

-Jenni Ferrari-Adler is a longtime agent at Union Literary (formerly Brick House) where she represents a range of Novels and Story Collections, Cookbooks, Memoirs, Narrative Nonfiction, and other categories.
-She is particularly drawn to voice and humor, authority, and insight into the human condition.
-Of late, she relishes novels that show characters over a long time (e.g. Ann Patchett’s Commonwealth, Meg Wolitzer’s The Interestings, and Hanya Yanigahara’s A Little Life) as well as books that delve deeply into one character’s particular moment (e.g. Marcy Dermansky’s The Red Car).
+Jenni Ferrari-Adler is a longtime agent at Union Literary (formerly Brick House) where she represents a range of novels and story collections, cookbooks, memoirs, narrative nonfiction, and other categories.
+Recent sales include YOU KNOW YOU WANT THIS by Kristen Roupenian, LET US NOT ASK FOR GOLD by Susie Yang, and IF YOU SEE ME, DON'T SAY HI by Neel Patel.
+Jenni is particularly drawn to voice and humor, authority, and insight into the human condition.
 Jenni enjoys working with her clients editorially, on each step of the publishing process, and on their career as a whole.
 She holds an MFA in Fiction from the University of Michigan and a BA from Oberlin College.
-She edited the anthology Alone in the Kitchen with an Eggplant, Confessions of Cooking for One and Dining Alone and has an essay on Hospital Food in Tin House.
+She edited the anthology Alone in the Kitchen with an Eggplant: Confessions of Cooking for One and Dining Alone and has been published in Glimmer Train and Tin House.
 She has taught Fiction at the University of Michigan and the Gotham Writers’ Workshop, and worked as a reader for The Paris Review and as a bookseller at Housing Works (where she met her husband).
-Jenni is on the contracts committee of the AAR and is a member of The IACP.
 She lives in Brooklyn.
-Follow her on twitter: @jenferrariadler or contact her at firstname.lastname@example.org
+Follow her on twitter: @jenferrariadler or contact her at email@example.com

 Christina Clifford is a recent addition to the Union Literary team, having worked for many years as an agent at Melanie Jackson Agency where she represented several award-winning authors and found US homes for the works of international authors.
 A lifelong New Yorker and lover of the written word, Christina is looking for both seasoned authors and new voices in fiction and nonfiction.
 She specializes in literary fiction and has a soft spot in her heart for international fiction hailing from the homeland of authors like William Trevor, Edna O’Brien, and Zadie Smith, not to mention Rohinton Mistry, Mario Vargas Llosa and J.M.
 Coetzee and Nadine Gordimer.
 She is also interested in continuing to build a narrative nonfiction list in the genres of historical biography, memoir, business, and science.
 She has three children and lives in New York City.
 You can contact her at firstname.lastname@example.org